BRG-teaching/CSDI_2022/course-material/iii.-procedural-gs-ii-1/tutorial-3.md

 * First, we will create the load line of the force diagram using as a starting point one point from Rhinoceros (X) and we will already store this first point in a list (Lp\_loadline).
 * Then, we will make a copy a X (p), move it according to the first vector in Lv\_load and create a line representing the external force (X to p).
 As we want to do the same for all the external loads we will need a loop.

-{% hint style="warning" %}
+{% hint style = "warning" %}
-In order to add the loads one after another we must update the value of the starting point (X) with that of the moved point in the previous iteration (p), so at the end of the loop we must write X=p.
+In order to add the loads one after another we must update the value of the starting point (X) with that of the moved point in the previous iteration (p), so at the end of the loop we must write X = p.
 We will store the points along the load line (Lp\_loadline) as well as the lines representing the external loads (Ll\_loadline).
 {% endhint %}

 * After, we will define, also in Rhinoceros, the random pole O1 and we will create using a loop the auxiliary lines connecting O1 with the points along the load line.
 We will store these lines in Lal\_force.